FelSiq/scoreboarding-for-dynamic-instruction-scheduling/TUTORIAL.md

                 "float_div" : {"quantity" : 1, "clock_cycles" : 40},
         }
 ```
 2. **instruction**\_**list:** here you must list all instructions used in your input files (as we will see in the next step), alongside the correspondent functional unit they use (remembering that the used functional units must be declared in the previous field) and it's correspondent instruction type.
 Remember that the instruction type must be either "R" or "I" (with CAPITAL LETTER).
-"J" instructions are not supported, so the use of then leads to undefined behavior.
+"J" instructions are not supported, so the use of it leads to undefined behavior.
 Use the predefined instructions (some examples are given below) as models to learn the correct instruction specification format.

 ```
         instruction_list = {